Faculty/Staff Ergonomics

 The Be Well at Work - Ergonomics Program

-The Be Well at Work - Ergonomics Program promotes healthy campus and home work environments through workshops, consultation, and coordination of the campus network of departmental computer workstation evaluators.
-Our goal is to help fit jobs to people.
+The Be Well at Work - Ergonomics Program promotes healthy campus and home work environments through workshops, consultation, resources, and coordination of the campus network of departmental Ergo Navigators (formerly referred to as department computer workstation evaluators) and two campus ergonomists.
+Our goal is to help fit jobs and work environments to people for both office and non-office environments.

-When working on a computer, it is important to remember that the proper ergonomics design of your computer workstation is important no matter where your “office” may be.
-To help you have a good computer workstation on campus or at home, please follow the ergonomics steps below:
+When working on a computer, it is important to remember that having ergonomically designed equipment and making proper adjustments to your computer workstation are important no matter where your “office” may be.
+To help you have a supportive computer workstation on campus or at home, please follow the ergonomics steps below:

 collapse all expand all

-The Computer Health Matters online module provides ergonomic self-evaluation guidance and thus can fulfill basic evaluation assistance needs.
-If you have identified equipment needed through the self-assessment, further ergonomic evaluation is not needed as long as you are selecting products from the pre-approved ergonomic product catalog (see Step 3 section for more information).
+The RSS Computer Ergonomics online module is designed to include an ergonomics self-evaluation and thus provides basic ergonomic evaluation assistance.
+If you have identified equipment needed through the self-assessment, further ergonomic evaluation support is not required as long as you are selecting products from the pre-approved ergonomic product catalog (see Step 3 section for more information).

 Step 3: Choose Computer Workstation Products

-The following information covers the pre-approved ergonomic product catalog which is pre-selected recommended items from the Be Well at Work -Ergonomics program.
+The following information covers the pre-approved ergonomic product catalog which are select recommended items from the Be Well at Work - Ergonomics program.

 Step 4: Apply for the Computer Ergonomics Matching Funds Program

-Only products on the pre-approved list qualify for the Computer Workstation Matching Funds Program.
-The Be Well at Work - Ergonomics program continually assesses the list for potential additions or changes.
+Only products on the pre-approved catalog qualify for the Computer Workstation Matching Funds Program.
+Exceptions may be made only in cases of recommendation by a campus ergonomist or a specific medical accommodation situation; for questions reach us at ergonomics@berkeley.edu.
+The Be Well at Work - Ergonomics program continually assesses the list for potential additions or changes and focuses on products that meet UC Ergo standards at reasonable pricing.

-To apply for Matching Funds, please follow this link to the online application form
+To apply for Ergo Matching Funds, please follow this link to the online application form.

 Please note: